Om-Singh-Rawat/Spreadsheet-program-in-Rust/README.md

 ```
 .
-├── spreadsheet_ui/   # Front and back end files for the extension
-|   ├── client/       # Yew-based frontend (compiled to WebAssembly)
-|   ├── core/         # Shared logic for parsing and evaluation
-|   ├── server/       # Rocket-based backend with auth and persistence
-|   └── Cargo.toml
 ├── src/              # Source code for the spreadsheet along with unit and integration tests.
 ├── report/           # LaTeX report and related files
 ├── Makefile